 Click on Next to move to the Program page.

-Review the details on the Requirements page and click on the Next button to move to the Detection Rules page.
-As mentioned earlier, you can update the values as required.
-For example, you can additional requirements such as:
+ROn the Requirements page, review the pre‑filled details and click Next to move to the Detection Rules page.
+As mentioned earlier, you can update the values as needed to match your deployment standards.

 - Minimum disk space required – 5 GB